 Rights group: Syria used suspected nerve agents in 4 attacks

-New evidence indicates that the Syrian government used suspected nerve agents in four chemical weapons attacks since December as part of a broader pattern of chemical weapons use, a human rights group said Monday.
-Human Rights Watch said in a report that the "widespread and systematic" attacks on civilians using chemical weapons could constitute crimes against humanity.
+New evidence indicates that the Syrian government used suspected nerve agents in four chemical weapons attacks since December including one in an opposition-held town April 4 that killed nearly 100 people, a human rights group said Monday.
+Human Rights Watch said in a report that these attacks "are part of a broader pattern of Syrian government forces' use of chemical weapons" which could be categorized as crimes against humanity.

 Discussions